Writers' Council Profiles

 Resource Links The Year’s’ Best list; ‘Nanny-Mac’s Cat’

-Anne Simpson studied at Queen’s University and the Ontario College of Art and Design.
-Now she lives in Antigonish, where she teaches part-time at St. Francis Xavier University.
-She has been a writer-in-residence at the Saskatoon Public Library, the Medical Humanities Program at Dalhousie University, and the University of New Brunswick.
+Anne Simpson has been a writer-in-residence at the University of British Columbia, the Saskatoon Public Library, the Medical Humanities Program at Dalhousie University, and the University of New Brunswick, among others.
 She has also been a faculty member at the Banff Centre.

 Finalist for the 2008 Atlantic Poetry Prize for Quick.